 Oscar Seeks a Friend is a whimsical and quirky take on the theme of childhood friendship.
 Oscar is lonely.
 He feels small and ugly and thinks that, because he has now also lost a front tooth, nobody will ever befriend him.
 But life has a way of surprising us and friendship blossoms when we least expect it.
 Oscar meets someone very different from him; someone whose world is not at all like his.

-The quirkiness lies is in the fact that Oscar is a small skeleton.
+The quirkiness lies in the fact that Oscar is a small skeleton.
 His friend is not.
 Tolerance of difference is also a theme here.
 Pawlak has chosen a white-skinned, red-haired little girl to befriend Oscar.
 Her world is filled with colour – a world of rainbows and seaside and flowers.
 Oscar’s is a darker place, filled with skeleton animals and skeleton people and lots of serious-seeming butterflies.
 Unlikely as it seems, the book works.
-Pawlak’s decision to choose a skeleton as a main character, rather than a child from a contrasting ethnic background, is quite clever.
+Pawlak’s decision to choose a skeleton as the main character, rather than a child from a contrasting ethnic background, is quite clever.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.